primno/primno/website/docs/getting-started/deployment.md

 - `{editorPrefix}` is the prefix of the editor in the selected solution.
 - `{projectName}` is the name of the project.
 Here `myproject`.

-For example, if you choose the default editor prefix `new`, your webresource will be named `new_/myproject/js/app.js`.
+For example, if you choose the default editor prefix `new`, your web-resource will be named `new_/myproject/js/app.js`.

 ## Add events handlers